chromium/subspace/PRINCIPLES.md

     possible.
 They only use internal heap allocations when strictly required: for instance, because they have a dynamic size.
 Instead, the user can choose what lives on the heap through the use of heap-based smart pointers.
+1. No native arrays.
+Use an Array type instead.
+    * Native arrays can't be bounds-checked, and decay to pointers, making them a bit invisible.
+A library type has the same overheads, unless it explicitly chooses to provide more.
 1. Deep constness.
 Const methods do not mutate state in visible ways.
     * No const methods return non-const pointers or references.
     * No const methods call non-const methods through pointers or references.